nathjoo/rick-morty-rq/README.md

 ## Overview

 This is a personal project aimed at learning **React.js** and specifically focusing on integrating **React Query** for efficient API data fetching.
 The website showcases characters from the popular animated TV series "Rick and Morty."
-Character data is obtained from the [Rick and Morty API](https://rickandmortyapi.com/) using **Axios** for API consumption.
+Character data is obtained from the [Rick and Morty API](https://rickandmortyapi.com/).

 ## Technologies Used